 Black Soldier Fly

-Scientific name: Order Diptera, family Stratiomyidae, several species
+Scientific name: Order Diptera, family Stratiomyidae, Hermetia illucens and several other species

-Identification: Adult flies are bare of bristles and not strong fliers.
-Antennae have three segments, often carried in the form of a Y. Colors range from dark metallic to brightly banded with yellow and pale green.
+Identification: Adult flies look like wasps and are bare of bristles.
+They are not strong fliers.
+Antennae have three segments, often carried in the form of a V. Colors range from dark metallic blue-black to brightly banded with yellow and pale green.
 Wings are large and lie over each other.
-Unlike syrphid flies, they do not hover.
+Their legs are black and white.
+Unlike the beneficial syrphid or hover flies, they do not hover.
 Larvae are tough worms with small heads and pointed ends.

 Habitat: Wet, low-lying areas, sappy wood, dung, and wet soil.

 Feeding habits: Adults feed on flower nectar; larvae feed on decaying organic matter.

 Economic importance: Help with the breakdown of organic matter, especially manure s and dung.
 People raising earthworms find the manure-feeding larvae to be very helpful.
 The adults are excellent pollinators for the garden and landscape.
 They also help rid gardens and farms of houseflies and other pest flies.
 The larvae (maggots) are an excellent food source for pigs, ducks, fish, chickens, guineas and other birds.